Warning! Note: For existing students. This degree has undergone a major change. Please refer to the transition arrangements for detailed information.

 - ENR120 Engineering and Environmental Geology - 3 days

 - ENR121 Electrical and Electronic Systems - 3 days

 - ENR209 Fluid and Energy Engineering - 2 days

 - ENR212 Manufacturing Processes - 2 days

 The schedules are provided to assist students plan their studies and arrange travel and accommodation.
 All times listed are Adelaide times.
 All classes are based at the Mawson Lakes campus.
-Note that the ENR111 and ENR120 on-campus practical run for three days.
-The schedules for Study Periods will be released at a later date.
+Note that the ENR120 and ENR121 on-campus practicals run for three days.

 Travel and accommodation resources